picomadrazo/Genome-wide-gRNA-library-generator/README.md

             <GENOME_FASTA>  Genome assembly file.
             <CDS_FASTA>  Coding DNA sequence file, i.e. no introns.
             <SPACER_LENGTH>  Desired spacer length.
 Recommended: 18 nt.
             <CUT_OFF> From 0.0 to 1.0.
-Spacer score based on internal formula considering distance from the start codon, GC content, and presence of homopolymer tracts.
+Spacer score cut-off based on internal formula considering distance from the start codon, GC content, and presence of homopolymer tracts.
 Recommended: 0.7

 Gather the .fasta files and bash script in a dedicated directory and run.
 Requires Bowtie 1 available in PATH.